NegatioN/BattleRiteStats/_characters/oldur.md

       icon: 1e376cc95b8550443b527db1234300bd
       name: Dehydration
       type: mixed
     - color: teal
-      description: Passing through an ally with Shifting Sands grants you and your ally a Shield that absorbs up to 14 damage for 3.\n
-      icon: 89c37320af892ae43b410f4d610d7ea8
-      name: Recreate
-      type: support
-    - color: teal
       description: Rejuvenate heals for an additional 15 of damage taken over its duration.
 Restores up to a maximum of 6 bonus health.